HebaFahmi/neighborhood-map-react/README.md

 This application follow this [Udacity Project Rubric](https://review.udacity.com/#!/rubrics/1351/view)

 ## How to download the project
-Open the online demo [here](https://github.com/HebaFahmi/neighborhood-map-react)
+Open the online demo [here](https://github.com/HebaFahmi/neighborhood-map-react-heba)

-## Available Scripts
+## How to run the "neighborhood-map-react-heba" project

 In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

-### `npm test`
+### `npm install`

+This command installs a package, and any packages that it depends on.
-Launches the test runner in the interactive watch mode.<br>
+Install the dependencies in the local node_modules folder.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+By default, npm install will install all modules listed as dependencies in package.json.

 ### `npm run build`